turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 If that all worked, you're ready to develop smart contracts in Rust.

-### Cloning the Near NFT repo
+### Cloning the NEAR NFT repo

-In this tutorial we'll modify Near's NFT example code from the Near repository on Github.
+In this tutorial we'll modify NEAR's NFT example code from the NEAR repository on Github.
 On Unix, run these commands in the `bash` shell to clone that repo and install its requirements:

 ```
 git clone https://github.com/near-examples/NFT